conc2304/tune-craft-cv/README.md

     - Click on the `window1` node and its preferences panel will open up.
     - Select the index of the monitor to send the projection tracking output to.
 The list of available monitors and their index will be in a window above the projection output section ** see image below
     - ![Projection Hardware Selection](documentation-assets/projector_selection.png)
     - Once you have extended your display to use the projector via system settings (ie. not mirrored) and have selected the monitor in the previous step.
-Click on the "Full Screen" button in green. ** see image below.
+Click on the "Full Screen" button in green. ** see the image below.
     - ![Start UI feed to Projector](documentation-assets/ui-projector-feed.png)
     - Now you should briefly see a white screen with 4 ArUco markers, one in each corner, being projected.
     - Once all 4 markers have been detected then the UI feed will switch to projecting the spotlight over the detection object when found.